kcbryan10/card-concentration/README.md

 ## Description

-## This application was designed to connect people with common interests across a variety of subjects.
+## This application was for people to play the card game concentration and post scores online.

 ## Table of Contents